 Here are 5 important things to know before you install the ‘free’ Windows 10 by Microsoft.

 - Windows 10 is free for Windows 7 and 8 users with a genuine license key, it will be free for the first year and possibly a monthly subscription fee once the ‘free’ one year contract expires.
 This is because Windows Operating System will be sold as a ‘Service’ instead of a ‘Product’, thus a monthly subscription is required.

-- This will be the last Windows OS from Microsoft, meaning to say the next version will probably be Windows 10.1, 10.2 and etc, just like Apple Mac OSX.
+- This will be the last Windows OS from Microsoft, meaning to say the next version will probably be Windows 10.1, 10.2 and etc, just like Apple macOS.
 Every major releases will be incorporated into Windows 10.

 - Privacy plays a big role in Windows 10, until the final product is released and the T&C shown to the world, there is no word yet on how this ‘free’ Windows 10 collects our data, rumours has it that Windows 10 will gather some information such as our browsing habits.
 This makes perfect sense since Microsoft owns Bing and the more information they gather, the more accurate the search results will be for Bing Search Engine.

 To get your free copy with the product key, just click on the Windows icon on your task bar and wait for the release date.
 It will be made available once it is officially launched.

 I am currently using Microsoft Windows 8, it is a genuine copy because I purchased my desktop via Dell.
 I do own a Sony laptop with Genuine Windows 7 too.
 Unless Windows 10 offers something truly remarkable, I do not see a point in upgrading to Windows 10 and paying a monthly subscription fee once the ‘free’ one year subscription expires.